 Despite its hundreds of hundreds of miles of coastland, Normandy is actually famed for its meat (beef, lamb, and duck in particular).
 Still, it would be impossible not to give a spot to Normandy’s oysters, as its Cotentine (or Cherbourg) peninsula is one of the major oyster producers in France, including the famed Huîtres de Pleine mer.

 One of the most popular sites in France, the Mont Saint-Michel is a medieval Benedictine abbey perched on the top of a rocky island and entirely surrounded by water.
 For popular film fans, it was also the inspiration for Peter Jackson’s Minas Tirith in the Lord of the Rings trilogy.
+The site and its deadly tides also feature prominently in Adam Gidwitz’s popular 2016 novel The Inquisitor’s Tale.
 Stunning is the only word to describe it!

 No visit to Normandy would be complete without a visit to the beaches that marked one of the greatest military events in history.
 The D-Day landing of Allied forces in France during World War II marked its 70th anniversary earlier this month, a moment that changed the course of the war and is poignantly honored in the memorial at Omaha Beach.

-These are just a few of the reasons to visit this amazing reason in France.
+These are just a few of the reasons to visit this amazing region on our French cooking vacations.
 Can you think of others?